Hampton, Ontario: Demographics

-Cedar Park Resort

-Hampton is home to a popular waterpark known as Cedar Park Resort, which opened in 1955.
-It features mini golf, a playground, camping, baseball diamonds, waterslides, a pool with a diving board, a splash pad, aqua playground, tennis court, etc.

-Post office history
+Hampton Post office history

 The first post office in Hampton was opened in 1851.
 At that time, the name of the village was Millsville, but the name was changed with the opening of the post office.
 Henry Elliott served as its first Postmaster.
 His son, Henry Jr., took over the position until 1915, when Mr. W. Horn was appointed.
 During this period, the post office was located on the east side of town at Horn's store (later destroyed by fire in 1983).
 In 1937, the post office was moved to Barron's store across the street.

 Finally, in 1971 the post office was moved to the federal building at its present location on Millville Ave, with Pete Barron as Postmaster.
 For many years, Marguerite (Chic) Richardson was the Assistant Postmaster.
 Mrs. Nancy Pella became Postmistress in 1982.
 Mrs. Pella retired in 2011.
 Mrs. Heather Garvock is the current Postmaster.
 Today, it services the village with lock boxes and two rural routes.
 One of these rural routes came into being with the closure of the Enniskillen post office in 1986.

+Hampton Community Association

+Hampton Community Association (HCA) is a non-profit volunteer based organization that manages Hampton Community Hall and organizes local community events in Hampton.
+The purpose of the HCA board and volunteers is to encourage community participation and provide a gathering area for the Hampton residents, and to encourage the rental of the community hall to be financially self-sustaining, and to be representative of as many facets of the community as possible.
+The HCA board consists of chair, vice chair, treasurer, secretary, 8 members-at-large and volunteers.
+The board meets monthly at the hall, which is open to the public.
+Once a year in January at the annual general meeting (AGM), the HCA members and its residents, along with special guests such as Clarington mayor, Clarington council members, and other important guests, meet at the Hampton Community Hall and discuss important topics about the community and its surrounding areas, Q&A sessions are also held where you can ask anything.
+Also during the meeting, the Hampton Community Association holds an election for the open positions as well HCA Constitution revisions/updates during AGM.